Jean de Selys Longchamps: Attack on the Gestapo headquarters in Brussels

 Longchamps had a bag of small Belgian flags made by Belgian refugee schoolchildren in London.
 After the attack, he scattered the small Belgian flags across Brussels, dropped a Union Jack and a large Belgian flag at the Royal Palace in Laeken, and dropped another at the garden of his niece, the Baroness de Villegas de Saint-Pierre.

-Aftermath

-Upon his return, Longchamps was reprimanded for acting without orders and demoted to pilot officer.
-However, he was soon after awarded the Distinguished Flying Cross for his actions.
-After the attack, some resistance sources claimed a death toll as high as thirty, and the Nazis admitted four fatalities and five serious injuries.
+Upon his return, Longchamps was demoted to pilot officer, but this had been planned already before the unauthorised raid.
+He was soon after awarded the Distinguished Flying Cross for his actions.
+Some resistance sources claimed a death toll as high as thirty, while the Nazis admitted four fatalities and five serious injuries.

 A bust near the site commemorates Longchamps' actions.

 Death

 On August 16, 1943, Selys Longchamps was killed while attempting to land at RAF Manston, his landing gear having been damaged by German Flak during a mission over Ostend.

-He is buried in Minster-in-Thanet.
 A commemoration of his life was held on 16 August 2013 in conjunction with the Royal British Legion and Wings Of Memory from Belgium.